isaron/k8s-deploy/README.md

     - habor + dragonfly
     - nexus
     - jenkins/gocd
-    - gogs/gitea
+    - gogs/gitea/drone
     - helm + draft
     - kubeapps
     - chartmuseum
     - sonarqube
+    - spinnaker
+- service catalog
+    - svc-cat
+    - automation-broker
 - other tools
     - netflix suite

 ### Deploy process and steps:
 #### Plan
-Always, it's a good idea that make a global planning before doing something.
+Always, it's a good idea that make a whole planning before doing something.
 #### Prepare
 1. Prepare server's os, here the oses based on Ubuntu 16.04 LTS.
 And define server's IP, DNS, other os configs could be modified by shells as later setps.
 2. Setup a http-server to locate files such as `config`, `certs`, `docker images`, `debs` and some bins like `cfssl` etc.